 Good luck finding powerful Dynamax Pokémon, Trainers!
 If you're ever unsure what to do in a Max Raid Battle, just attack.
 Don't be like Martin and his Solrock...
 And don't forget to check back to Pokemon.co.uk/Strategy for more tips about Pokémon Sword and Pokémon Shield and other Pokémon games.

-Remember that you can find valuable tips like these and much more in Pokémon Sword & Pokémon Shield: The Official Galar Region Strategy Guide, available now in book stores.
+Remember that you can find valuable tips like these and much more in Pokémon Sword & Pokémon Shield: The Official Galar Region Strategy Guide, available now in book stores and soon in the Pokémon Center.